Larqqa/java-2d-engine/README.md

 * Keyboard controls:
     * Pressed key hashmap<keyCode, value>
 * The window is a Swing JFrame
-* The pixel canvas is a Swing JPanel
+* The pixel canvas is a Swing Canvas
     * The drawing happens through a bufferedImage from the canvas